IV sedation, also known as monitored anesthesia care, is when an anti-anxiety drug is administered intravenously during your dental treatment.

-IV Sedation is when a certified dentist administers medication through the blood using a IV inserted into your vein.
-You will be in a depressed state of awareness during IV sedation but still able to respond to your dentist’s instructions, however, you will be very relaxed and calm.
-It is likely that you will not remember most of the appointment afterwards.
-IV Sedation is great for fearful and anxious patients because it is very predictable.
-It is also commonly used when patients have difficult procedures such as wisdom teeth extractions, surgical extractions, tooth pain or a lot of dental work to do in one visit.
+IV sedation is when a certified dentist administers medication through the blood using an IV inserted into your vein.
+You will be in a depressed state of awareness during IV sedation but still able to respond to your dentist’s instructions.
+You will be very relaxed and calm.
+Likely, you will not remember most of the appointment afterward.
+IV Sedation is ideal for fearful and anxious patients because it is very predictable.
+It is also commonly used when patients have complicated procedures such as wisdom teeth extractions, surgical extractions, tooth pain or a lot of dental work needed in one visit.

-Some patients do not like needles so sometimes the dentist will prescribe an oral sedative to be taken the night before or morning of procedure to ease the anxiety of setting up the IV.
+Some patients do not like needles, so sometimes the dentist will prescribe an oral sedative to be taken the night before or morning of the procedure to ease the anxiety of setting up the IV.

 IV Sedation medications are benzodiazepines, which include diazepam (Valium) and midazolam.
 Today, midazolam is most often used for dental procedures.

 Narcotics such as fentanyl can be employed simultaneously to increase the levels of sedation and pain control.

 During IV sedation, your dentist will still use a local anesthetic to numb the area where he is working.
 The IV sedation does not inhibit pain like the local anesthetic.
 Its primary purpose is to create a deep level of relaxation and peace.